theo-armour/agenda/1-health/reference/2-pt-exercise-routines-daily.md

 * Stretch right arm and wiggle the fingers
 * Arch the back, pushing up with the elbows 15 seconds
-* List head, shoulders and legs ~ 10 reps
+* Lift head, shoulders and legs ~ 10 reps

 Lying on back in bed